-If you are experiencing mental ill-health and live in Brighton and Hove our specialist Money Advisers are here to help.
+If you are experiencing mental ill-health and live in Brighton and Hove our specialist Mental Health and Money Advisers are here to help.
 We can help make sure you are getting all the benefits you are entitled to, and find solutions to any debt worries you have.
 Due to funding restrictions on this project we can currently only work with you if you are receiving secondary mental health services from Brighton and Hove but we have other projects that can help you too so please do contact us and we will do what we can to find the right adviser for you.

-We have been working with in-patients at Mill View Hospital and people in the community for over 20 years.
-We understand that it is difficult to pick up the phone some days and we will find ways to make sure you can use the help we can offer.
+We have been working with in-patients at Mill View Hospital and people in the community with mental ill-health for over 20 years.
+We understand that it is difficult to pick up the phone or talk to us some days and we will find ways to make sure you can use the help we can give you.

-We know there is always a solution, even when your finances feel out of control and you are scared about your debts, it can happen to any of us and it is nothing to feel ashamed of.
+We know there is always a solution to debt worries, even when your finances feel out of control and you are scared to think about them.
+Getting into debt can happen to any of us and it is nothing to feel ashamed of.

-We are part of the Community Roots partnership which offers a whole range of help and support for people in Brighton and Hove who are expeiencing mental illness – more details can be found on their website: https://www.communityroots.org.uk/about-us or by phoning their central access point on 0808 196 1768.
+We are part of the UOK Brighton and Hove, which offers a whole range of help and support for people in Brighton and Hove who are experiencing mental illness – more details can be found on their website: https://www.uok.org.uk/ or by phoning their central access point on 0808 196 1768.

 Money Management Support Service